BMW picks insider Zipse as CEO to catch up with rivals

+"What is intriguing is the cultural bias to appoint the head of production.
+It works sometimes but it's not guaranteed.
+Being good at building cars is not a defining edge the way it was 20 years ago," Jefferies analyst Philippe Houchois said.

+Current BMW CEO Harald Krueger, and former chiefs Norbert Reithofer, Bernd Pischetsrieder and Joachim Milberg were all heads of production before they took the top job.

-Zipse, 55, joined BMW as a trainee in 1991 and served as head of brand and product strategies and boss of BMW's Oxford plant in England before becoming board member for production.
+Zipse joined BMW as a trainee in 1991 and served as head of brand and product strategies and boss of BMW's Oxford plant in England before becoming board member for production.

-The German company said he would become chief executive on Aug.
-16, taking the helm during a major industry shift towards electric and self-driving cars and amid new competition from technology giants.
+He will become chief executive on Aug.
+16, taking over from Krueger, 53, after he said he would not be available for a second term.

 "With Oliver Zipse, a decisive strategic and analytical leader will assume the Chair of the Board of Management of BMW AG.
 He will provide the BMW Group with fresh momentum in shaping the mobility of the future," said Nobert Reithofer, chairman of BMW's supervisory board.

+Zipse emerged as favorite because he helped expand BMW's efficient production network in Hungary, China and the United States, in a move that has delivered industry-leading profit margins despite the company's relatively small scale.

-Under current CEO Harald Krueger's leadership BMW was overtaken in 2016 by Mercedes-Benz as the best-selling luxury car brand and ceded ground to startup rival Tesla in premium electric cars.
+Under Krueger's watch BMW was overtaken in 2016 by Mercedes-Benz as the best-selling luxury car brand and ceded ground to startup rival Tesla.

 BMW had an early lead in premium electric vehicles but throttled back its ambitions after the i3, an expensive city car, failed to sell in large numbers, allowing Tesla to overtake BMW in electric car sales.